Side Effects of Radiation Therapy for Breast Cancer

 Author: Courtney Misher, MPH, BS R.T.(T)

-Last Reviewed: March 10, 2023
+Last Reviewed: March 10, 2025

 Radiation therapy is often used to treat breast cancer after surgery.
 The doses of radiation used to destroy cancer cells can also hurt normal cells.
-The damage to these normal cells is the cause of the common side effects of radiation.
+The damage to these normal cells causes the common side effects of radiation.
 The side effects of radiation are directly related to the area of the body being treated.
 Side effects are caused by the cumulative effect (total effect over time) of radiation on the cells, which is why most patients do not have any side effects until a few weeks into their treatments.
 While side effects may be unpleasant, there are treatments to help deal with them.
 Most side effects go away slowly over time after therapy is done.

 Short-Term Side Effects

-• Avoid spending too much time in the sun.
+• Don't spend too much time in the sun.

 • Mild tenderness in the breast or chest wall.